THA-Homework-Hub/Extra-Tools/Websites/AI Tools/NotebookLM/README.md

 ## What you need

 * A Google account with access to NotebookLM (availability varies by region and email provider).
-* PDFs, lecture slides, notes, or textbooks you are legally allowed to upload.
+* PDFs, lecture slides, notes, or textbooks.

 ---